 From my experience, different people create this intention in different ways and it’s usually a combination of the following:

-- Focusing in on a very small target
+- Focusing in on a very small (or wider) target

 - Seeing an intermediary and final target to create the shot shape